RSMadhuri66/avsdbgr_7nm/README.md

 - ASAP 7nm PDK - Has all the circuits/FETs required for 7nm characterization

 ## Steps for Installation

+#### Virtual Machine Installation

+For Windows users, download virtual box and install ubuntu.
+You can follow this link and install virtual box.
+[Virtual box Installation](https://www.youtube.com/watch?v=rJ9ysibH768&ab_channel=GEEKrar)

+For Mac, Install UTM and then load Ubuntu Image, This should launch ubuntu in your Mac.
+[Ubuntu through UTM](https://www.youtube.com/watch?v=MVLbb1aMk24&ab_channel=MoodyCodes)

 #### Installation of Xschem